ginjaninja1/PosterToFolder/Readme.md

 Copy dll to plugins folder.

 ## 📖 Usage
 Test on one test path first.
+Paths require "opt in".
 Review info and debug logging.
 Enable paths in the configuration.
 Configure a trigger for the scheduled task once comfortable.

 ## 🤝 Contributing
-For support and feature requests, visit the [Emby Community Forum Thread](https://emby.media/community/topic/148340-plugin-manage-coming-soon/).
+For support and feature requests, visit the [Emby Community Forum Thread](https://emby.media/community/topic/148589-plugin-poster-to-folder/).